 At each reporting date, the Organization measures its financial assets and liabilities at cost or amortized cost (less impairment in the case of financial assets), except for investments held, which are measured at fair value.
-The financial instruments measured at amortized cost are cash and cash equivalents, dues and other receivables, payables and accruals and deferred revenue.
+The financial instruments measured at amortized cost are cash and cash equivalents, dues and other receivables, and payables and accruals.